July 22, 2021

 An air-source heat pump absorbs warmth from outdoor air and transfers it inside your home.
 Even if it’s cold outside, abundant warmth still exists in outdoor air.
-By moving heat indoors, the heat pump system causes your interior areas to feel warmer.
+By moving heat indoors, the heat pump system creates a warmer environment in each room of your house.

 To cool your home, air-source heat pumps draw the heat out of your home.
 By removing the heat, your home feels cooler.
 Under optimal conditions, air-source heat pump systems can drop a home’s energy consumption by as much as 40 percent.